-The mathematics assessment measures students' knowledge and skills in mathematics and their ability to apply their mathematical knowledge in problem-solving situations.
-As specified in the NAEP mathematics framework, questions are classified by content area and mathematical complexity.
-The assessments at grades 4 and 8 measure one of the five broad content areas: number properties and operations; measurement; geometry; data analysis, statistics, and probability; and algebra.
+The NAEP mathematics assessment measures students' knowledge and skills in five broad content areas of mathematics (Number properties and operations; Measurement; Geometry; Data analysis, statistics, and probability; and Algebra) and their ability to apply their content area knowledge to problem-solving situations.
+The NAEP mathematics framework guides the content and development of the mathematics assessment at grades 4, 8, and 12.
+The assessments at grades 4 and 8 measure all five content areas.
 The grade 12 assessment measures four content areas; because most measurement topics suitable for twelfth-grade students are geometric in nature, geometry and measurement are combined into one content area.

 Some sections of the mathematics assessment provided students with access to a calculator and some did not.
 The use of an onscreen calculator was available to students on approximately 30 percent of the test questions.
 To view these questions, you will need to use Chrome (48 or higher).
 The questions are best viewed at a zoom of 67 percent.

 One way to understand the NAEP mathematics scale is by seeing the types of questions that students performing at different points on the scale are likely to answer correctly.
 See the 2022 item map with a range of comprehension skills demonstrated on the mathematics scale and within the score range for each NAEP achievement level.